2027 Salvadoran presidential election: Presidential re-election

 The Legislative Assembly discussing the July 2025 constitutional reforms.

 On 31 July 2025, the Legislative Assembly voted to approve several amendments to the constitution of El Salvador.
-Among the amendments included the abolish presidential term limits and the increase of presidential term lengths from 5 to 6 years.
+Among them were the abolition of presidential term limits and the increase of presidential term lengths from 5 to 6 years.
 The Legislative Assembly also voted to abolish the two-round system in favor of first-past-the-post and moved the date of the next presidential election from 2029 to 2027, bringing the presidential election cycle in line with the three-year legislative and municipal election cycle.
 The latter reform will end Bukele's second term on 1 June 2027, two years ahead of the original date of 1 June 2029.
 Another amendment enabled the sitting president to seek re-election without needing to take a leave of absence six months before the next presidential term begins.
 In total, five articles of the constitution were amended or eliminated.

 The vote was split along partisan lines: Bukele's 57 allies voted in favor of the constitutional reforms and the 3 members of the opposition voted against them.
 Ana Figueroa, who proposed the reforms, argued that term limits historically were allowed for most elected offices without restrictions with the only exception being the presidency and that Salvadorans have a right to determine how long elected officials should remain in office.
 Suecy Callejas, the vice president of the Legislative Assembly, stated that "power has returned to the only place that it truly belongs [...] to the Salvadoran people".
 Marcela Villatoro, a deputy of the opposition Nationalist Republican Alliance (ARENA), remarked that "today, democracy has died in El Salvador".
 Claudia Ortiz, a deputy of Vamos, described the reforms as "an abuse of power and a caricature of democracy".
 Carlos García Saade and Manuel Flores, the leaders of ARENA and the Farabundo Martí National Liberation Front (FMLN), respectively, both criticized the reforms.
 Meanwhile, Xavier Zablah Bukele, the leader of Nuevas Ideas, supported Bukele remaining in office for a third term.
 Juanita Goebertus, the director of Human Rights Watch's Americas division, warned that El Salvador "is following the same path as Venezuela" ("está recorriendo el mismo camino que Venezuela").
+At the time of the reforms, Nicaragua and Venezuela were the only other Latin American countries to allow indefinite re-election.